 A maximum disconnect time of 5.0 s is specified for circuits such as sub-mains, final sub-circuits, and those supplying fixed or stationary equipment.

 The short-circuit and overload protection functions of circuit breakers are represented in graphs showing their time–current characteristic curves.
 Fixed-setting circuit breakers (typically MCBs) are intended to protect wiring against both overloads and short circuits in domestic or commercial wiring where operation (switching on or off or resetting) is possible by an uninstructed person.

 They are designated by their instantaneous time–current characteristic curves, which classify these circuit breakers into three types as shown in Figure 1g.
 It is worth noting that the short-circuit function of the modern circuit breaker is a current-limiting characteristic similar to that of an enclosed fuse link (Figure 1h).

-Figure 1g Typical time–current characteristics of fixed-setting circuit breakers
+Figure 1g Typical time–current characteristics Curves of circuit breakers

 Figure 1h Current-limiting characteristics of a circuit breaker